A typical day at Little Nest Forest Preschool Aged Program:

 Each day children learn to care for themselves, each other, and the world around them.
 Children learn uplifting ways to interact with others and the surrounding environment, through imitation of adults and each other.

-We are dedicated to providing a multi-sensory, real-world environment for learning.
+Catherine is dedicated to providing a multi-sensory, real-world environment for learning.
 We believe that preschool age children benefit from experiences that engage as many senses as possible.
 Harvesting, exploring the woods or working with herbs engage all of children’s senses at once and create focus for learning, while igniting children’s imagination.

 During the school year we assist children in social development.
 We gently guide young students through the exciting process of facilitating new friendships, or the expression of feelings, while modeling positive interaction with others.